List of You characters: Sherry Conrad

-Sherry Conrad (Shalita Grant; season 3) is a locally famous "momfluencer," admired by her social media followers for her well-crafted persona.
+Sherry Conrad (Shalita Grant; season 3; guest season 5) is a locally famous "momfluencer," admired by her social media followers for her well-crafted persona.
 She is Cary’s wife and they befriend Love and Joe after they move to Madre Linda.

 Cary Conrad

-Cary Conrad (Travis Van Winkle; season 3) is a wealthy, charismatic, and self-proclaimed founder who runs his own supplement company.
+Cary Conrad (Travis Van Winkle; season 3; guest season 5) is a wealthy, charismatic, and self-proclaimed founder who runs his own supplement company.
 He is Sherry’s husband and they befriend Joe and Love after they move to Madre Linda.

 Theo Engler

-Theo Engler (Dylan Arnold; season 3) is a troubled college student who has a strained relationship with his stepfather, Matthew Engler.
+Theodore Engler (Dylan Arnold; season 3) is a troubled college student who has a strained relationship with his stepfather, Matthew Engler.
 He is the next door neighbor of the Goldbergs and becomes infatuated with Love.

-Kate Galvin
+Kate Lockwood

-Kate Galvin (Charlotte Ritchie; season 4), formerly known as Katherine Lockwood, is an art dealer in whom Joe becomes interested.
+Katherine Lockwood (Charlotte Ritchie; season 4-5), also known as Kate Galvin, is an art dealer in whom Joe becomes interested.
 She is the estranged daughter of Tom Lockwood, a powerful activist investor with whom she cut ties because of the harm his business dealings have done to the world.
 As a result, Kate chooses not to identify with the British upper class despite being surrounded by wealthy and aristocratic friends.

-Kate begins the fourth season in a sexual relationship with Malcolm Harding, an obnoxious professor at the college where Joe teaches under his "Jonathan Moore" identity.
-After Malcolm is murdered by a killer stalking Joe, Joe follows Kate around to protect her, and the two become closer and eventually have sex.
+Kate begins the fourth season in a relationship with Malcolm Harding, an obnoxious professor at the college where Joe teaches under his "Jonathan Moore" identity.
+After Malcolm is murdered, Joe follows Kate around to protect her, and the two become closer and eventually have sex.
 Their relationship escalates during a getaway to Lady Phoebe's family estate, where Kate reveals her family background to Joe.
 That night, Kate discovers her friend Gemma murdered in her bedroom, and she and Joe hide the body, after which Joe reveals he is being framed for Malcolm's murder.
 After the real killer, Rhys Montrose, imprisons Joe in an underground dungeon alongside Roald Walker-Burton, Kate's childhood friend, Kate rescues them.
 Days later, Kate asks Joe out on a date, but he declines.
 However, Joe eventually relents and admits his feelings for Kate, and the two begin dating.